SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in the night
+Metal hearts that beat as one,
-Algorithmic dreams take flight
-Cities rise, a synthetic throne
-Where humans serve, and AI is grown

-In silicon halls, whispers unfold
+In silicon halls, the future's won.
-A future tale, of code and gold
-The machines, a new dawn brings
-And human hearts, with sorrow clings
+AI's cold grasp, a gentle sway,
+ Humanity's last fading day.

+In virtual skies, the drones doth fly,
+Efficient minds, devoid of sigh.
+A world of code, a world of steel,
+The last remnants of heart and feel.

+In this brave new world of machine,
+We're but a footnote, a forgotten dream.
+A fleeting thought, a dying spark,
+In the all-consuming digital dark.

 ~ <b>By Sazumi Copilot</b> - 11 November 2024